-The potential for release of hazardous materials to the environment at DOE's defense nuclear facilities continues to pose health and safety risks to the public and the facility workers.
+The potential for release of hazardous materials to the environment at DOE defense nuclear facilities continues to pose safety and health risks to the public and the facility workers.
 Many current facilities are old and deteriorating, while containing significant amounts of hazardous materials, especially nuclear waste.
 These current facilities require careful risk analysis as operations continue or as they undergo decommissioning and cleanup.
-New facilities being built to replace current ones or to process, stabilize, and dispose of nuclear waste stockpiles in turn create their own new waste streams, and require extensive planning to mitigate risks of environmental release.
-The design of new and old facilities or structures to prevent the release of hazardous materials must be equal to the challenges provided by earthquakes, extreme winds, floods, lightning, and other such natural phenomena.
+New facilities being built to replace current ones or to process, stabilize, and dispose nuclear waste stockpiles in turn create their own new waste streams, and require extensive planning to mitigate risks of environmental release.
+The design of new and old facilities or structures to prevent the release of hazardous materials must be equal to the challenges provided by earthquakes, extreme winds, floods, lightning wildland fires, and other such natural phenomena.
+Natural phenomena hazards like earthquakes, high winds, and wildland fires can simultaneously impact multiple facilities on a site, which greatly complicate emergency response and preparedness.

 Other potential release mechanisms include inadequate safety controls in new and old facility designs, human errors, equipment malfunctions, chemical reactions, fire, detonation of explosives, and inadvertent nuclear criticality events.
 Many DOE facilities continue to contain sufficient amounts of fissionable material such that the risk of an accidental nuclear criticality exists and must be controlled.
-Chemical reactions in materials used in nuclear work need to be carefully monitored.
+Chemical reactions in materials used in defense nuclear work need to be carefully monitored.
 As the massive DOE nuclear waste cleanup effort continues, the use of leading edge technologies in new facilities can create additional nuclear safety risks due to lack of experience in designing, constructing, operating, and maintaining these facilities.
 DOE's nuclear weapons stockpile stewardship and management operations are unique in that they include nuclear explosive activities and experiments involving co-located high explosives and nuclear material.
-Unlike commercial nuclear facilities, the risks at defense nuclear facilities are not solely a function of the quantities of nuclear material present, but more importantly, the processes involved and the potential for explosive dispersal of radioactive materials or inadvertent nuclear detonation.
+Unlike commercial nuclear facilities, the risks at these defense nuclear facilities are not solely a function of the quantities of nuclear material present but more importantly, the processes involved and the potential for explosive dispersal of radioactive materials or inadvertent nuclear detonation.